freddierice/go-losetup/README.md

 # go-losetup
-A losetup implementation for go-lang
+A losetup implementation for go-lang.

 ## how to get it
 ```